Chinwendu20/Operationalize-a-Machine-Learning-Microservice-API/README.md

 # A summary of the project

 The main point of the project is to operationalize a pretrained sklearn model designed to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
 You can read more about the data, [here]( https://www.kaggle.com/c/boston-housing).
-This project tests ones ability to operationalize a Python flask app.
+This project tests ones ability to operationalize an application.
 The provided file, app.py— serves out predictions (inference) about housing prices through API calls.

 # Instructions on how to run the Python scripts and web app.